allenyin-pge/notes/daily_summary.md

 How to convert ILI tally excel sheet so the info is compatible with the dynamic pipe segments in MarinerDB?
 Two methods: "stationing" or "spatial join".

 - Stationing: Given ILI coordinates, query the pipeline data (from GTGIS) and match pipe centerline, then get stationing number.
-Then match these info agains the MarinerDB pipe segments.
+Then match these info against the MarinerDB pipe segments.
 - SpatialJoin: Given ILI coordinates and specific pipe segments (import both into ArcGIS), and the pipeline data (from GTGIS), do "spatial join" operation to output the results.

 GTGIS pipeline spatial information has snapshots every year -- use correct year's snapshot!
 Stationing process is supposedly more precise than spatial-join (assuming coordinates are correct).